This year, I have gotten more messages about one specific subject than anything else by far.

 More than anything, they use jargon and catchphrases.
 They have entire course modules called “mindset” where they teach things called “Monk Mode” and “War Path”.
 They use phrases you never hear in the real world — like “high-ticket” or “appointment setters” or “personal manifestation”.

 They choose flashy over expensive.
 The items they flaunt are gaudy.
-They will wear a massive golden Rolex over a simple Patek Philippe.
-They will drive a neon Lamborghini over a black Maybach.
-They will wear Gucci over Ferragamo.
+They will wear a massive golden Rolex.
+They will rent a neon Lamborghini.
+They will wear Balenciaga.

 The story is always accompanied by a rags-to-riches story that takes place way too fast.
 “When I was 16, my deadbeat dad kicked me out…I couldn’t afford school…I had five bucks to my name…and now, three years later, I own an eight-figure agency and drive around in a Huracan.”

-They say anyone can do it — the barrier to entry is nonexistent for anything they sell.
+They say anyone can do it.
+But here’s the hard truth.
 Any reputable person will hedge their promises.
 Just like not everyone can become an astronaut, not everyone is suited to work in digital marketing.
 Not everyone will be great at it.

 But they live such a nice lifestyle!